UBC-LFS/course-scheduler/README.md

 ```
 npm start
 ```
-Navigate to http://localhost:8080/courses.
+Navigate to http://localhost:8080/courses on your browser.
 It will run the application and output the results to output.csv in the root directory of course-scheduler.

 ## Disclaimer
 I wrote this program over a period of 3 days whenever I had some spare time.
 I did not have time to write tests.
 It seems to work properly, but I make no guarantees!